 At both Key Stages 3 and 4, students are organised into mixed ability groups.
 For general classroom work they are seated boy / girl as this has been proven to be an effective method to facilitate good teaching and learning and ensure high standards are met.

-The Key Stage 3 Scheme of Work is divided into 4 annual topics which are studied in depth.
+The Key Stage 3 Scheme of Work is divided into two or three annual topics which are studied in depth.
 These are designed and organised in such a way that they enable students to build on their strengths and develop their musicianship year on year.

 At Key Stage 4, students study GCSE Music according to the OCR syllabus.